-This exhibition was organized by the National Gallery of Art, Washington, D.C., and the Whitney Museum of American Art, New York, by curators Barbara Haskell and Harry Cooper with Sarah Humphreville.
-It will be at the Whitney Museum of American Art, National Gallery of Art, and the de Young Museum, San Francisco before coming to Crystal Bridges.
-Major support is provided by the Henry Luce Foundation, and the Terra Foundation for American Art.
+This exhibition was organized by the National Gallery of Art, Washington, DC, and the Whitney Museum of American Art, New York, by curators Barbara Haskell and Harry Cooper with Sarah Humphreville.
+Support is provided by the Henry Luce Foundation, and the Terra Foundation for American Art.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
 Sponsored at Crystal Bridges by James Dyke and Helen Porter.